 The Fed didn’t raise interest rates until they knew that the economy could take it.
 That’s a sign of confidence in the U.S. economy.

 Real estate is still a great place to protect your capital, to get appreciation, to get big tax write-offs, and to take advantage of inflation.
-For more industry insights you need as an investor, hop on my free real estate training webinar.
+For more industry insights from my 30 years of experience, hop on my free Real Estate Live Training.

 Disclosure: This content is intended to be used for educational and informational purposes only.
 Before investing, you should always do your own analysis based on your own financial and personal circumstances before making any investment.
 Grant Cardone is an industry expert who has been investing for over 30 years and his opinion is based solely on his own personal experience and circumstances.
 Individual results may vary.
 You should perform your own due diligence and seek the advice from a professional to verify any information on our website or materials that you are relying upon if you choose to make an investment.
 Investment involves great risk and there is no guarantee of performance or results.